Roof Giant's Coping Stones FAQ

 If you're unsure about coping stone installation or have a complex project, consider hiring a professional landscaper or mason.
 They can provide expertise, ensure proper installation, and create a seamless transition between coping stones and existing structures.

-Measurement & Planning
+Measurement & planning

 Step 1: Gather tools